VyperGroup/specifications-v4/BareServerChanges.md

 ## Bare Security

 If you want to secure your bare servers, set `isSecured` to true in the bare meta.
-And the bare servers should interpret this and listen
+And the bare servers should interpret this and listen.

 ## New protocol support (Bare over ...)